 2. Refresh your résumé

-- Make sure your strongest selling points are up front, and quantify accomplishments where possible.
-You may need to reorganize the sections, update the headers, and re-write points about your experience to more accurately reflect your recent accomplishments.
-For example, instead of “Experience with HPLC,” say “Analyzed 25 samples per week using HPLC, including performing routine maintenance and upgrades to equipment”.
+- Make sure your strongest selling points are up front and quantify accomplishments where possible.
+You may need to reorganize the sections, update the headers, and rewrite points about your experience to reflect your recent accomplishments.
+For example, instead of “Experience with HPLC,” it is better to explain your accomplishment with a more comprehensive statement, such as “Analyzed 25 samples per week using HPLC, including performing routine maintenance and upgrades to equipment.”

 - Create the best possible basic résumé, then customize it for each position.
-Your résumé will be one, or at most two, pages, so make every line count.
+Your résumé will be one page, or two at most, so make every line count.

-Take a critical look at your professional profile on LinkedIn.
-This is the first place most industrial employers go to look for candidates, so if you’re not there, you are invisible to most potential employers.
-If you don’t have an account yet, sign up (it’s free).
+Your professional profile on LinkedIn is the first place most industrial employers go to look for candidates, so if you’re not there, you are invisible to most potential employers.
+If you don’t have an account yet, sign up.

 Be sure to:

-- Include a photo — a nice headshot with a plain background, taken by a friend (no selfies).
+- Include a photo—a nice headshot with a plain background (no selfies).

-- Include all the professional skills (and keywords) that are relevant to your current job search, and make sure they are consistent with what’s on your résumé.
-Don’t advertise only your analytical chemistry skills on LinkedIn, then send a résumé selling your organic chemistry knowledge.
+- Include all the professional skills (and keywords) that are relevant to the type of job you are searching for, and make sure they are consistent with what’s on your résumé.
+Don’t advertise only your analytical chemistry skills on LinkedIn, and then send a résumé selling your organic chemistry knowledge.
 Employers like a coherent story.

 - Use your LinkedIn profile to go beyond what’s on your résumé.
-By participating in discussion groups and including links to your own blog and publications, you can expand the reach of your profile.
+By joining groups and participating in discussions, and including links to your own blog and publications, you can expand the reach of your profile.